-The results of the Phase 2a and 2b clinical trials are preliminary at this time and have not been independently verified by masked radiologists and may or may not be indicative of the final results upon completion of the these studies or of the results of our planned Phase 3 study that is yet to be initiated.
+The results of the Phase 2a and 2b clinical trials are preliminary at this time and have not been independently verified by masked radiologists and may or may not be indicative of the final results upon completion of the these studies or of the results of our planned Phase 3 study that was initiated in September 2005.

 The manufacturing process for TOCOSOL Paclitaxel has been successfully scaled to support commercialization.
-In March 2005, Sonus met with the U.S. Food and Drug Administration ("FDA") to discuss the Chemistry, and Manufacturing Controls ("CMC") data for the drug product.
-The FDA did not identify any issues with the manufacture and control of the drug product that would preclude Sonus from using TOCOSOL Paclitaxel in the Phase 3 program.
-Additionally, the FDA verbally agreed that the CMC data currently available and/or planned to be available would be adequate for submission of the TOCOSOL Paclitaxel New Drug Application ("NDA").
-We have not received written confirmation of this from the FDA and formal approval cannot be assured until the filing of the NDA and acceptance by the FDA.
+In March 2005, Sonus met with the U.S. Food and Drug Administration ("FDA") to discuss the Chemistry, Manufacturing and Controls ("CMC") data for the drug product.
+The FDA did not identify any issues with the manufacture and control of the drug product that would preclude Sonus from using TOCOSOL Paclitaxel in the Phase 3 trial.

-Our objective is to advance the final clinical development, gain marketing approval and then maximize the commercial opportunity of TOCOSOL Paclitaxel.
+Our objective is to work with our collaborative partner (Schering) to advance the final clinical development, gain marketing approval and then maximize the commercial opportunity of TOCOSOL Paclitaxel.
 We have outlined a regulatory strategy for TOCOSOL Paclitaxel that includes three potential development paths.
 Our goal with the regulatory strategy is to gain the fastest possible market entry with a competitive label, while in parallel pursuing opportunities to expand the label indications to further differentiate the product.
 Our strategy for product approval includes the following: